Quantra/django-lazy-srcset/README.rst

 All of the hard work (image generation and cacheing) is done by django-imagekit, by default this means images are generated just in time - lazily.
 Please see the `django-imagekit docs <https://django-imagekit.readthedocs.io>`_ for more info and configuration options.

+Width and height attributes are generated to help avoid layout shifts.
+Make sure you set these in CSS so they are only used by the browser for aspect ratio.

 SVG images are supported, they will not be converted or resized but width and height attributes are still added as well as the ``role="img"`` attribute.

 You will also need Django and Pillow.